-Structural measures emphasize innate features of a given health care system as a whole, such as policy guidelines, management systems, and resource allocation.
-Example: Percentage of physicians in a state with access to electronic health records.
+Structural measures emphasize innate features of a given health care system, such as policy guidelines, management systems, and resource allocation (e.g., the percentage of physicians in a state with access to electronic health records).

-Process measures focus on the actions of health care professionals and evaluate whether these activities follow established evidence-based clinical guidelines, care protocols, and best practices.
-Example: Percentage of women with epilepsy provided counseling on how epilepsy and its treatment impacts contraception and pregnancy.
+Process measures focus on the actions of health care professionals and evaluate whether these activities follow established evidence-based clinical guidelines, care protocols, and best practices (e.g., the percentage of women with epilepsy provided counseling on how epilepsy and its treatment affects contraception and pregnancy).

-Outcome measures address critical endpoints that represent the culmination of an episode of care, defined as the entire spectrum of care related to a particular disease, disorder or condition, from the initial assessment through the final stages of care.
-Example: Percentage of patients diagnosed with Parkinson's disease who fell during the measurement period.
+Outcome measures address critical endpoints that represent the culmination of an episode of care, defined as the entire spectrum of care related to a particular disease, disorder, or condition, from the initial assessment through the final stages (e.g., the percentage of patients who are diagnosed with Parkinson disease who fell during the measurement period).